reactjstampabay/RehackedNative/README.md

 1. Change `Welcome to React Native!` to **`Welcome to Rehacked Native!`**

 ## Goal 2: Build our StartScreen and Login components

+### Explanation

+* In this step we will create our StartScreen and Login components following the same project structure as our last lab, [rehacked-redux-basics](https://github.com/reactjstampabay/rehacked-redux-basics)

 ### Instructions